 Interview audio recording equipment is dirt cheap!
 You can buy a brand new high quality interview recorder for less than

 $80 $70!
-I’d recommend the Sony ICD ux560 (here’s a detailed review).
+I’d recommend the Sony ICD-ux560 (here’s a detailed review of the ux560).
 There is absolutely no need to use your iPhone or iPad to record 1-on-1 research interviews.
 They generally offer very low quality recording, because they are designed to capture audio in close proximity.
 In addition, if you receive a call or SMS, it will interrupt the recording (here’s a great post on how to record phone interviews.)

 One more thing, you want to record the interview using an uncompressed audio format, usually PCM or AIFF.
 These become your master recording (that you can archive), and then you can make copies, compress and share with your transcriber.
 Compressing audio files while recording, for instance recording using the .mp3 format, greatly decreases audio quality and increases the difficulty of interview transcription.